TuHuynh20002002/NodeJs-api_components/007-Prisma_and_MySQL/README.md

 ## Introduction
-Today project is a basic NodeJs API app with MongoDB.
+Today project is a basic NodeJs API app with MySQL database.
 This project use Typescript programming languague and ExpressJS web application framework.

 <p align="center">
   <a href="https://skillicons.dev">